pdjr-modules/NOP100/firmware/README.md

 ## Module configuration

+NOP100 models configuration data as an array of bytes and provides a software interface which supports the entry of data a byte at a time by entry of a storage address followed by the value to be stored at that address.

+implements a simple configuration mechanism based on the model saving byte values setting of the NOP100 DIL switch is accessed by by a single function which can be overri

+The fundamental function (which you can override if you wish) is prgButtonHandler(boolean) which is called each time the PRG button state changes.
+A true argument indicates that the button has been released; a false argument that it has been pressed.

 The NOP100 module supports a simple mechanism for saving data entered through the NOP100 DIL switch to the Teensy microcontroller's persistent EEPROM storage.